 Mr. Tavani received an Artist Diploma from the Curtis Institute of Music, where he held the Dorothy J. del Bueno Fellowship while studying with Ida Kavafian and Arnold Steinhardt.
 He also earned a Bachelor of Music degree from the Colburn Conservatory in Los Angeles after working with Robert Lipsett.
 He completed his education at the Cleveland Institute of Music’s Concertmaster Academy program under the tutelage of William Preucil.
 Other previous teachers include Aaron Rosand, Shirley Givens, and Ronda Cole.
 He currently plays on a W.E.
 Hill & Sons bow generously loaned by Tom Frisina.

-Born into a musical family, Stephen Tavani grew up in Northern Virginia one of six brothers, including two cellists, another violinist, and a pianist.
+Mr. Tavani’s wife, Amanda, is a double bassist and music educator.
+He was raised in Northern Virginia and comes from a musical family of six brothers, including two cellists, another violinist, and a pianist.
 His mother is a voice teacher and lyric soprano, his father a family physician and pianist.

 For more information, please visit Mr. Tavani's official website or YouTube Channel.